thenexthub/Codira/docs/CppInteroperability/GettingStartedWithC++Interop.md

 ```

-## Creating a Swift Package
+## Creating a Codira Package
-After creating your Swift package project, follow the steps [Creating a Module to contain your C++ source code](#creating-a-module-to-contain-your-c-source-code) in your `Source` directory
+After creating your Codira package project, follow the steps [Creating a Module to contain your C++ source code](#creating-a-module-to-contain-your-c-source-code) in your `Source` directory

-- In your Package Manifest, you need to configure the Swift target's dependencies and compiler flags
+- In your Package Manifest, you need to configure the Codira target's dependencies and compiler flags
 - In this example the name of the package is `CxxInterop`
-- Swift code will be in `Sources/CxxInterop` called `main.swift`
+- Codira code will be in `Sources/CxxInterop` called `main.code`
 - C++ source code follows the example shown in [Creating a Module to contain your C++ source code](#creating-a-module-to-contain-your-c-source-code)
-- Under targets, add the name of your C++ module and the directory containing the Swift code as a target.
+- Under targets, add the name of your C++ module and the directory containing the Codira code as a target.
-- In the target defining your Swift target, add a`dependencies` to the C++ Module, the `path`, `source`, and `swiftSettings` with `unsafeFlags` with the source to the C++ Module, and enable `-cxx-interoperability-mode=default`
+- In the target defining your Codira target, add a`dependencies` to the C++ Module, the `path`, `source`, and `languageSettings` with `unsafeFlags` with the source to the C++ Module, and enable `-cxx-interoperability-mode=default`

 ```
 //In Package Manifest